redhat-cip/dci-openshift-agent/samples/sno_on_libvirt/README.md

 ### 1. Inventory Notes

-If you run the playbook sno-on-libvirt.yml, it copies the default inventory `samples/sno_on_libvirt/hosts` to `/etc/dci-openshift-agent/hosts`.
+If you run the playbook sno-on-libvirt.yml, by default it copies the default inventory `samples/sno_on_libvirt/examples/hosts-libvirt` to `/etc/dci-openshift-agent/hosts` (unless you are in a baremetal deployment, in whose case you will have to follow the instructions commented above).
 This inventory contains defaults values for the SNO/OCP cluster setup, and SNO plays will validate if they are provided:

 - pull secret